What cyber challenges does industry face in 2019?

 26 03 2019

-The dawn of the industry of the future poses new risks with regard to cybersecurity.
+The dawn of the industry 4.0 poses new risks with regard to cybersecurity.
 Whether these risks come from competitors, criminal organisations, or even hostile States, the threats weighing heavily on this ultra-connected industry are numerous and need to be pre-empted at all levels.

 In the family of industrial malware, I’m requesting the latest: “Triton”.
 Also known as “Trisis” or “HatMan”, it is the most recent of its kind and leaves an even greater mark on the history of industrial cyberattacks.
 At the end of 2017, this impressive attack was carried out against an industrial plant located in the Middle East, the identity of which has not been revealed.
 Even though this cyberattack would appear to have failed, it was able to cause great operational disruption to the plant.